 Heel spur (Plantar fasciitis)

-Heel spurs and plantar fasciitis – how to be pain-free
+Heel spurs and plantar fasciitis – how to become pain-free

-Heel spurs are a common cause of pain under the heel and can make it difficult to walk or stand for long periods of time.
-The condition is often associated with plantar fasciitis, an inflammation of the tendon that runs under the foot.
-With the right treatment, appropriate exercises and aids, you can often relieve the discomfort on your own and get back to your daily routine.
+Heel spurs are a common cause of pain under the heel and can make it difficult to walk or stand for extended periods.
+The condition is often linked to plantar fasciitis, an inflammation of the tendon that runs along the bottom of the foot.
+With the right treatment, tailored exercises, and aids, you can often relieve the symptoms on your own and get back to everyday life.

-Why do people get heel spurs and plantar fasciitis?
+Why do you get heel spurs and plantar fasciitis?

 Heel spurs occur when the tendon under the foot is subjected to repeated stress and small micro-injuries.
-The body then forms a small bone growth at the heel bone that can cause pain.
+The body then forms a small bony outgrowth at the heel bone, which can cause pain.
 Plantar fasciitis is an inflammation of the same tendon and causes similar symptoms.
-Common causes include long periods of standing at work, running on hard surfaces, being overweight, or wearing shoes without sufficient support.
+Common causes include long periods of standing work, running on hard surfaces, obesity, or shoes without adequate support.

 Symptoms of heel spurs

-The pain of heel spurs and plantar fasciitis is often felt most in the morning when you take your first steps.
-It can also occur after rest or during longer walks.
-Many describe the feeling as if they were stepping on a sharp stone.
+The pain from heel spurs and plantar fasciitis is often most pronounced in the morning when you take your first steps.
+It can also appear after rest or during longer walks.
+Many describe the sensation as stepping on a sharp stone.

 - Pain under or on the inside of the heel, especially when taking the first steps in the morning.

-- The pain often decreases after walking for a while, but can return after prolonged exertion.
+- The pain often subsides after walking for a while but may return after prolonged stress.

-- Soreness if you press on the bottom of the heel.
+- Tenderness if you press on the bottom of the heel.

 - Sometimes the heel may be swollen or slightly red.

-- Intense pain just below the heel, especially with the first steps in the morning or after a period of rest
+- Intense pain directly under the heel, especially with the first steps in the morning or after periods of rest.

-- Stiffness and difficulty putting weight on the foot after rest
+- Stiffness and difficulty bearing weight on the foot after rest.

-- Local tenderness right where the plantar fascia attaches to the heel bone
+- Local tenderness exactly where the plantar fascia attaches to the heel bone.

 Causes

-The cause of heel spurs is usually that the plantar fascia has been overstressed for a long time.
-This can happen if you start exercising more intensively or change shoes to a pair with poor cushioning or support.
-People with flat feet or high arches are more likely to be affected, as are those who walk or run a lot on hard surfaces.
-Being overweight also increases the strain on the feet and the risk of getting heel spurs.
+The cause of heel spurs is usually that the plantar fascia has been overloaded for an extended period.
+This can happen if you start training more intensely or switch to shoes with poor cushioning or support.
+People with flat feet or high arches are more often affected, as are those who walk or run a lot on hard surfaces.
+Obesity also increases the load on the feet and the risk of developing heel spurs.

-Treatment and what you can do yourself at home
+Treatment and what you can do at home

-To reduce pain, it is important to relieve the pressure on the foot.
-Rest from activities that hurt, but keep moving gently.
-Shoes with good shock absorption and heel cups can provide immediate relief.
+To reduce pain, it's important to relieve the foot.
+Rest from activities that cause pain, but maintain gentle movements.
+Shoes with good cushioning and heel cups can provide immediate relief.
 Foot inserts help distribute pressure and reduce strain on the tendon.
-In case of inflammation, cold for 15 minutes several times a day can reduce pain.
+For inflammation, applying ice for 15 minutes several times a day can help relieve the pain.

 Exercises you can do at home

-- Toe raises – Stand on a step with your heels off the edge.
-Lower and raise slowly.
+- Calf raises – Stand on a stair step with your heels off the edge.
+Slowly lower and lift.

 - Plantar stretch – Sit and gently pull your toes back towards your body.

-- Roll your foot – Use a small ball or bottle and roll under your foot for a few minutes.
+- Foot rolling – Use a small ball or bottle and roll it under your foot for a few minutes.

-- Calf stretch – Stand against a wall and stretch your calf to reduce the pull on the tendon.
+- Calf stretch – Stand against a wall and stretch your calf to reduce tension in the tendon.

 Change shoes regularly and choose models with good support and cushioning.
-Avoid walking barefoot on hard floors for long periods.
-If you run, increase the distance gradually and vary the surface.
-Compression stockings can improve blood circulation and speed up recovery.
+Avoid walking barefoot on hard floors for extended periods.
+If you run, gradually increase the distance and vary the surface.
+Compression socks can improve blood circulation and speed up recovery.

 Recommended products

-Which aids provide the most relief from heel spurs?
+Which aids are most effective for heel spurs?

-Heel cups, foot inserts, compression stockings and shoes with good support are common and effective aids.
+Heel cups, foot inserts, compression socks, and shoes with good support are common and effective aids.

 What is the difference between heel spurs and plantar fasciitis?

-A heel spur is a small bony growth on the heel bone, while plantar fasciitis is an inflammation of the tendon at the bottom of the foot.
+A heel spur is a small bony outgrowth on the heel bone, while plantar fasciitis is an inflammation of the tendon under the foot.
 Both can cause similar pain.

-How do I know if I have a heel spur?
+How do I know if I have heel spurs?

-Common signs include heel pain, especially in the morning or after rest.
-For a definitive diagnosis, a medical examination is required.
+Common signs are heel pain, especially in the morning or after rest.
+A proper diagnosis requires an examination by healthcare professionals.

-Yes, the symptoms can be relieved over time with rest, relief and the right treatment, but it can take several months.
+Yes, symptoms can be relieved over time with rest, reduced strain, and proper treatment, but it can take several months.

 Which shoes are best for heel spurs?

-Choose shoes with good shock absorption, firm heel grip and soft insoles.
+Choose shoes with good cushioning, firm heel support, and soft insoles.
 Avoid flat and thin soles.

 Does stretching help with plantar fasciitis?

-Yes, regular stretching exercises for the foot and ankle can reduce tension in the tendon and relieve pain.
+Yes, regular stretching exercises for the foot and calf can reduce tension in the tendon and alleviate pain.

 Yes, but avoid activities that cause pain.
-Instead, choose gentle alternatives such as swimming or cycling.
+Instead, choose gentle alternatives like swimming or cycling.

 How long does it take to get rid of plantar fasciitis?